Time blindness and ADHD: Strategies To Help Students Manage Their Time (evidence-based practices)

 The more comfortable you get with keeping time at the forefront of your mind, the more accurately you will be able to predict the time and adjust your behavior.

-Track your daily activities
+2. Track your daily activities

 Tracking your daily tasks is a great way to see how you are spending your time.

-This can be as simple as writing down what you are doing and how long you are doing it for.
+Tracking daily tasks can be as simple as writing down what you are doing and how long you are doing it for.

 If you'd like to use an app to track your time on tasks, check out the app Toggl.

-Set alarms on your phone
+3. Set alarms and reminders on your phone

-Set alarms on your phone for each of your daily events every morning or evening to give you a sound or vibrational reminder of where you need to be and when.
+You can set alarms on your phone for each of your daily events every morning or evening to give you a sound or vibrational reminder of where you need to be and when.

 You can also use the Apple Reminders app to set up daily, weekly or yearly reminders so you don't forget recurring events.